risk-first/website/docs/risks/Dependency-Risks/On-Software-Dependencies.md

 sidebar_position: 10
 tweet: yes
 tags:
- - Dependency Risk
+ - Dependency Risks
 ---

-In this section, we're going to look specifically at _Software_ dependencies, although many of the concerns we'll raise here apply equally to all the other types of dependency we outlined in [Dependency Risk](/tags/Dependency-Risk).
+In this section, we're going to look specifically at _Software_ dependencies, although many of the concerns we'll raise here apply equally to all the other types of dependency we outlined in [Dependency Risks](/tags/Dependency-Risks).

 In this section we will look at: